AlexPassalis/motowear/README.md

 ### Additional

 - git-crypt for file encryption
-- tailwindcss + https://mantine.dev/ for the UI (https://tailwindcss.com/) (https://mantine.dev/)
+- tailwindcss + Mantine for the UI (https://tailwindcss.com/) (https://mantine.dev/)
-- GitHub actions for CI/CD to VPS
+- GitHub Actions for CI/CD to VPS